Tiancunlu Subdistrict

-Tiancun Road Subdistrict (Tiáncūnlù Jiēdào (田村路街道)) is a subdistrict on the southwest of Haidian District, Beijing, China.
-It borders Sijiqing Town in the north, Shuguang and Balizhuang Subdistricts in the east, Yongding Road, Wanshou Road and Laoshan Subdistricts in the south, and Bajiao Subdistrict in the west.
+Tiancunlu Subdistrict (Tiáncūnlù Jiēdào (田村路街道)) is a subdistrict on the southwest of Haidian District, Beijing, China.
+It borders Sijiqing Town in the north, Shuguang and Balizhuang Subdistricts in the east, Yongdinglu Subdistrict, Wanshoulu Subdistrict and Laoshan Subdistrict in the south, and Bajiao Subdistrict in the west.
 As of 2020 it had a population of 108,088.

 The subdistrict was established in 2000, and was named for the Tiancun (田村 (Farmland Village)) Road that passed through it.

 Administrative Divisions

-In the year 2021, Tiancun Road Subdistrict covered a total of 27 communities:
+In the year 2021, Tiancunlu Subdistrict covered a total of 27 communities: